 But meaning is fundamentally different from physical objects, “out there” in the world of atoms and quarks.
 Meaning belongs to the human world of culture and language.

-To point it in another way, in the words of the existentialist Jean-Paul Sartre, “existence precedes essence.”
+To put it another way, in the words of the existentialist Jean-Paul Sartre, “existence precedes essence.”
 By this, Sartre meant that there is no essential template for human beings that we are destined to follow.
 Instead, we create our own definitions.

 But while Sartre meant this to apply on a personal level, I take it to apply on a broader cultural level.
 Human meanings in all their forms are created by humans themselves.
 Sure, these meanings depend on the external world, but this dependence is organic and creative.
 A painting of a vase depends on the vase, but remains a creative construction by the painter.